lxndr/gswatcher/README.md

-Game Server Watcher (GSWatcher) is a simple application that helps you to watch the state of your favorite game servers and control remotely the servers of your own.
+Game Server Watcher is a simple application that helps you to monitor the state of your favorite game servers and control remotely the servers of your own.
 It also has a buddy list and can notify you if a buddy joins any of servers.